jbroadway/docs/docs/2023.1/studio/how-tos/recording-and-live-streaming/how-to-take-photos-in-flipside-studio.md

 # How to take photos in Flipside Studio

-TEST - It's easy to take photos in Flipside Studio.
+It's easy to take photos in Flipside Studio.

 **Step 1.** Press the menu button on either controller and choose **Camera** from the main menu.